Turbulent politics could sway California recall election

 Newsom’s 2018 rival, businessman John Cox, has said he’ll be a candidate if the recall qualifies, and former GOP Congressman Doug Ose also might get in.

-Recall organizers have until March 15 to get the 1.5 million petition signatures needed to get l on the ballot.
+Recall organizers have until March 15 to get the 1.5 million petition signatures needed to get on the ballot.
 They say they have 1.4 million in-hand, though the tally has yet to be fully verified by election officials.

 “This past week more than 100,000 registered voters in California have signed Gavin Newsom’s pink slip,” recall organizer Orrin Heatlie, a retired county sheriff’s sergeant, said in a statement.